tymyrddin/blue/source/docs/current/virtual/workflow.md

 ## System architecture and data flow

-The ticketing system is the central hub in the CNA's data architecture, interfacing with multiple other subsystems.
+The ticketing system is the central hub in the data architecture, interfacing with multiple other subsystems.

 *   Ingestion interface: The point of entry for new reports.
 This can be a web form, a dedicated email address (with emails automatically converted into tickets), or an API integration with an external platform, ensuring all inputs are captured.
 *   Data schema and workflow engine: The core of the system.
 This defines the mandatory fields (e.g., `CVSS Score`, `Affected Product`, `Reporter Contact`), the permissible state transitions, and the rules that govern them (e.g., a ticket cannot move to `CVE Assigned` without the CVE ID field being populated).